 You'll hear different guitar parts on different versions on this song, as there were several overdubs of the solo.
 On April 30, 1969, George Harrison overdubbed a new guitar solo over the best take from the January 31, 1969 session.
 Harrison overdubbed another one on January 4, 1970, but there's a possibility that it was actually McCartney on that overdub.
 The first overdub solo was used for the original single release, and the second overdub solo was used for the original album release.
 The Let It Be...
 Naked version is the one from the movie.

-in January, 1970, two months before The Beatles released the song (she also covered The Beatles "Eleanor Rigby
+in January 1970, two months before The Beatles released their version (she also covered The Beatles "Eleanor Rigby

 Sesame Street used this with the title changed to "Letter B." The lyrics were changed to list words that begin with B.